smykhailevskyi/150-leetcode-top-interview-tasks/README.md

 ### Link to leetcode:

-<a style="text-decoration: none" href="https://leetcode.com/studyplan/top-interview-150/" target="_blank">150 Top Interview problems</a>
+<a href="https://leetcode.com/studyplan/top-interview-150/">150 Top Interview problems</a>